Fujifilm X-E2 versus Fujifilm X-Pro1

 |Fujifilm X-E1 (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/24p||-||-||-||-|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-E2 provides a higher frame rate than the X-Pro1.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the X-E2 provides a higher frame rate than the X-Pro1.
 It can shoot video footage at 1080/60p, while the X-Pro1 is limited to 1080/24p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X-E2 offers a substantially higher resolution than the one in the X-Pro1 (2360k vs 1440k dots).
-The table below summarizes some of the other core capabilities of the Fujifilm X-E2 and Fujifilm X-Pro1 in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Fujifilm X-E2 and Fujifilm X-Pro1 along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X-E2 (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||7.0||7||no|